darwinbatres/node-ideas/notes.md

 # Idea Project Start and Express Fundamentals

 ## Idea Project Introduction

+- app presentation

 ## Install & Initialize Express

+- read information from official site

 ## Basic Routing & Nodemon

+- http verbs in express
+- get, post, put, patch, delete, etc
+- check where global packages `npm root -g`

 ## Express Middleware

+- functions that have access to the request and response
+- check the official documentation
+- it uses the keyword `use`
+- `app.use(middlewareFunction(req, res, next){ // body })`

 ## Working With Templates

+- server side rendering (using template engine)
+- `express-handlebars`
+- check the official documentation
+- `ejs`
+- `pug` formerly known as `jade`

 ## Bootstrap & Partials

+- add Bootstrap from CDN sites
+- learn how to create partials

 # Mongoose and Local MongoDB